-According to a study by Foodwise, Australian consumers waste 20% of the food they buy – that’s akin to throwing away one in every five bags of groceries.
+According to a study by Foodwise, Australian consumers waste 20% of the food they buy.
+That’s like throwing away one bag of food scraps in every five bags of groceries.

 So why is this happening?